bazelbuild/bazel/site/en/docs/persistent-workers.md

 ]
 ```

-The worker receives this on `stdin` in JSON format (because
+The worker receives this on `stdin` in newline-delimited JSON format (because
-`requires-worker-protocol` is set to JSON, and
-`--experimental_worker_allow_json_protocol` is passed to the build to enable
-this option).
-The worker then performs the action, and sends a JSON-formatted
+`requires-worker-protocol` is set to JSON).
+The worker then performs the action,
-`WorkResponse` to Bazel on its stdout.
-Bazel then parses this response and
+and sends a JSON-formatted `WorkResponse` to Bazel on its stdout.
+Bazel then
-manually converts it to a `WorkResponse` proto.
-To communicate
+parses this response and manually converts it to a `WorkResponse` proto.
+To
-with the associated worker using binary-encoded protobuf instead of JSON,
+communicate with the associated worker using binary-encoded protobuf instead of
-`requires-worker-protocol` would be set to `proto`, like this:
+JSON, `requires-worker-protocol` would be set to `proto`, like this:

 ```
   execution_requirements = {